-- 1. The employee shall submit his/her request to their Department Head who shall either recommend approval of the request or deny it, based on the criteria set forth in this policy.
+- 1. No later than 90 days before the deadline to enroll in a course or institution, the employee shall submit his/her request to their Department Head who shall within 30 days either recommend approval of the request or deny it, based on the criteria set forth in this policy.
 If the Department Head recommends approval, he/she shall forward the application to the Director of Human Resources or his/her designee. - 2.
-The employee shall apply for Tuition Reimbursement through such supervisory channels as is designated by the head of his/her department, on forms provided by the Director of Human Resources or his/her designee. - 3.
+The employee shall apply for Tuition Reimbursement through such supervisory channels as are designated by the head of his/her department, on forms provided by the Director of Human Resources or his/her designee. - 3.
 An employee may appeal denial of the request by the Department Head to the Director of Human Resources or his/her designee and the Director of Human Resources or his/her designee's decision (unless the reason for denial is lack of funds) to the grievance procedure provided in this MOU. - 4.
 Upon completion of an approved course, the employee shall request the institution to certify fees paid and grade achieved, and to send certification to the Director Human Resources or his/her designee.
-The employee shall also present evidence of payment of required textbook costs.

-5. The Department Head may require that the employee evaluate the course in writing and, in addition, either present information attained at the course, or review course materials with department representatives and employees.
+The employee shall also present evidence of payment of required textbook costs. - 5.
+The Department Head may require that the employee evaluate the course in writing and, in addition, either present information attained at the course, or review course materials with department representatives and employees.